simshadows/mhwi-build-search-prototype/README.md

 2) I'll also need to be confident that the armour pruning doesn't throw away armour *sets* that are still useful.
 This will need continued testing.

 3) Free Element will need to be taken into account since adding it can actually reduce a build's EFR by disabling Non-elemental Boost.
 My pruning algorithms currently don't take this into account, so it is possible for a gear piece with Free Element to cause another gear piece without Free Element to be pruned, even if it may be better for pure-raw builds.

-4) I think the decoration combination pruning has a few bugs that cause it to over-prune.
-However, the over-pruning will *rarely affect real builds* as it's really only applicable for cases where you have too few decorations to actually put into the slots.
-However, I shoudl really fix the bugs anyway.

 ## Nerd Stuff (THIS IS OUTDATED)